elopio/docs/source/includes/_glossary.md

 ## Locked Universe

 A Locked Universe is a [Universe](#universe) that had a [Fork](#fork) occur within it and no longer allows the creation of new [Markets](#markets).
 All Markets within a Locked Universe remain tradable, as Markets never stop being tradable, even after [Finalizing](#finalized-market).
 [REP](#rep) holders within a Locked Universe are given a one time and final option to migrate their REP to one of the new universes created after a Fork locks a Market.
 There is no time constraint to how long a REP holder is allowed to wait to choose a Universe to migrate their REP to.

-## Market Creator Mailbox

-A Market Creator Mailbox is an address that belongs to the [Creator](#market-creator) of a [Market](#market).
-All of the fees that a Market Creator can collect (whether as ETH or as tokens) get sent to this address, where the Creator can then withdraw them.
-Funds that are potentially refunded to the Market creator (such as [Validity Bonds](#validity-bond), [Designated Report No-Show Gas Bonds](#designated-report-no-show-gas-bond), and [Designated Report No-Show REP Bonds](#designated-report-no-show-rep-bond)) are also sent to the Market Creator Mailbox.

 ## Market